mktcode/openai-tool-runner/README.md

 - **Free Runner**: Executes tools chosen by the LLM until a specific tool is used.
 - **Straight Runner**: Enforces the order of tool calls in the provided toolchain.

 These runners return only tool calls, useful for recursively continuing the completion process.
 For example, you can provide a tool like "provide_final_answer" for display in the frontend.
-This relies on prompt engineering to generate effective tool call flows.

 Primarily tested with GPT-4o.

 Use this only for experimentation.
 There is no error handling or other features to make it production-ready.
 Since it's a small amount of code, you can easily copy and paste it into your project to build upon.

 ![animation](/assets/animation.gif)

+I use it on my [website](https://markus-kottlaender.de) in a simple chatbot.

 ## Installation